PseudoMon/multilingual-genshin/README.md

 Text data are gathered from [Dimbreath's repository](https://github.com/Dimbreath/GenshinData).
 Images came from various sources, including [Genshin Impact Wiki on Fandom](https://genshin-impact.fandom.com/), [Paimon.moe](https://paimon.moe), and [Honey Impact](https://genshin.honeyhunterworld.com).
 All these data came from the live version of Genshin Impact, a game created by Hoyoverse.

 This is a fan-project unaffiliated with Hoyoverse, meant primarily for educational purpose.

+## Note to self
+Remember to run `pnpm run createcharalist` to recreate JSON for list of characters!